Pravalika-27/LINUX-commands/README.md

 Example: systemctl status service (checks the status of a service)

+~systemctl start-starts the process

+~systemctl enable-enables the process

+Touch(creates any empty file)

+echo(prints what we write)

+history |grep(shows history)c

+chmod(change and give permissions)

+yum-yellowdog updater modifier(package manager in linux)

+tac(to reverse content)

 Mastering these commands will significantly enhance your efficiency and effectiveness in managing cloud environments.
 Happy learning! 🚀

 Hashtags: #Linux #CloudEngineering #DevOps #SysAdmin #TechSkills #IT #CloudComputing #LinuxCommands #TechTips #Learning #CareerGrowth #ITSkills #Cloud #Engineering #TechCommunity